demisto/demisto-sdk/demisto_sdk/commands/update_release_notes/README.md

 ## Update Release Notes

-**Automatically identify and create a release notes template for changed items.**

-### Use Cases
+Automatically generates release notes for a given pack and updates the `pack_metadata.json` version for changed items.

-This command is used in order to create or update release notes for a new pack version.
-The command will also automatically bump the `currentVersion` found in the `pack_metadata.json` file.
+This command creates a new release notes file under the ReleaseNotes directory in the given pack in the form of X_Y_Z.md where X_Y_Z is the new pack version.
+The command automatically bumps the `currentVersion` found in the `pack_metadata.json` file.
+After running this command, add the newly created release notes file to GitHub and add your notes under their respective headlines.

-In case of a private repo and an un-configured 'DEMISTO_SDK_GITHUB_TOKEN' remote files will be fetched from the remote branch of the local repo.
+For a private repository and an unconfigured DEMISTO_SDK_GITHUB_TOKEN, remote files are fetched from the remote branch of the local repo.

 ### Arguments
 * **-i, --input**